Alcohol’s harm to others as a research perspective – opportunities and challenges

 – In general the perspective creates a broader, deeper picture of alcohol-related harms.
 The perspective plays different roles in different drinking and control policy cultures.
 For some countries or regions it may start completely new social and political processes as well as research activities.
 For other countries with longer traditions of the societal liquor question, including traditions of alcohol control policies and alcohol research, the perspective may serve as a healthy and critical reminder, researcher Christoffer Tigerstedt points out.

-The KBS thematic meeting was co-organized by the Nordic Centre for Welfare and Social Issues, the National Institute for Health and Welfare (Finland), the Institute for Alcohol and Drug Research (Norway), the Centre for Alcohol and Drug Research (Denmark) and the Council for Information on Alcohol and Other Drugs (Sweden).
+The KBS thematic meeting was co-organized by the Nordic Welfare Centre, the National Institute for Health and Welfare (Finland), the Institute for Alcohol and Drug Research (Norway), the Centre for Alcohol and Drug Research (Denmark) and the Council for Information on Alcohol and Other Drugs (Sweden).